-A proper cookware set allows for efficient and effective cooking on your range and in your oven.
-This comprehensive set from Cuisinart is high-quality and oven-safe.
+Cookware: A proper cookware set allows for efficient and effective cooking on your range and in your oven.

-With your large range, you can bake your favorite items in a Dutch oven.
-Le Creuset has long been a leading name in luxury kitchenware.
+Dutch oven: With your large range, you can bake your favorite items in a Dutch oven.

-Your double-oven electric range offers a world of baking possibilities.
-You’ll need a proper bakeware set like this aesthetically pleasing and reliable option from Rachael Ray.
+Bakeware: Your double-oven electric range offers a world of baking possibilities.
+You’ll need a reliable bakeware set to take advantage of your new ovens.